Laboratory: Social organization

 A study by Richard H.R.
 Harper, involving two laboratories, will help elucidate the concept of social organization in laboratories.
 The main subject of the study revolved around the relationship between the staff of a laboratory (researchers, administrators, receptionists, technicians, etc.) and their Locator.
 A Locator is an employee of a Laboratory who is in charge of knowing where each member of the laboratory currently is, based on a unique signal emitted from the badge of each staff member.
 The study describes social relationships among different classes of jobs, such as the relationship between researchers and the Locator.
 It does not describe the social relationship between employees within a class, such as the relationship between researchers.

 Through ethnographic studies, one finding is that, among the personnel, each class (researchers, administrators...) has a different degree of entitlement, which varies per laboratory.
-Entitlement can be both formal or informal (meaning it's not enforced), but each class is aware and conforms to its existence.
+Entitlement can be both formal or informal (meaning it is not enforced), but each class is aware and conforms to its existence.
 The degree of entitlement, which is also referred to as a staff's rights, affects social interaction between staff.
 By looking at the various interactions among staff members, we can determine their social position in the organization.
 As an example, administrators, in one lab of the study, do not have the right to ask the Locator where the researchers currently are, as they are not entitled to such information.
 On the other hand, researchers do have access to this type of information.
 So a consequence of this social hierarchy is that the Locator discloses various degrees of information, based on the staff member and their rights.
 The Locator does not want to disclose information that could jeopardize his relationship with the members of staff.
 The Locator adheres to the rights of each class.